 Founded in 1981, Elderly Services is a 501(c)3 non-profit agency.
 Created by a community task force, we launched an adult day care center for this area of Vermont and called it Project Independence.

-Barbara Sabourin was hired in 1981 and still works with us today.
-“We were very small, serving a dozen people in one big room in the Methodist Church basement,” she says.
+The late Barbara Sabourin, who was hired in 1981, worked with ESI for 40 years.
+“We were very small, serving a dozen people in one big room in the Methodist Church basement,” she said.
 “We were only open until 2 p.m. and we only had one van—one trip into the country and one into town.”

 - Completed $5 million capital campaign and built our own building in 2005—the Harry & Jeanette Weinberg Center for Elderly Services.